fleetster22/fleetster22/README.md

 - Travel

-I am a junior Java software developer interested in working for a company on an Agile team.
-There just aren't enough hours in the day to do everything I want.
+I am a junior Java software developer interested in working for a company as part of a team.
+I am most interested in Application Development.
+To gain more experience, I'm looking to contribute on open source projects.
+One day I hope to be a mentor to girls interested in STEM.

+Random Thoughts: There just aren't enough hours in the day to do everything I want.
 I wonder how long I can code on one burrito and a 20 oz Cherry Coke?

-I'm looking to collaborate wth others who also want to learn, grow and improve their coding knowledge and skills.
-One day I hope to be a mentor to girls interested in coding.

 <br />
 <br />